GForces-PL/ActiveRecord/README.md

 ### Access to modified attributes
 There is a special property $keepAttributeChanges set on each model that decides if the object should keep the original values.
 For performance reasons, this functionality is disabled by default.
 If it is enabled, each object has access to the original values that were loaded from the database.
-Additionally it also optimises UPDATE queries with only changed values and do not execute at all if no value was changed.
+Additionally, it also optimises UPDATE queries with only changed values and do not execute at all if no value was changed.
 ```PHP
 use Gforces\ActiveRecord\Base;